Addiction Recovery Outpatient Program

 While alcohol and drug dependent individuals are prone to relapse, the outpatient ARC program is designed to offer a continuity of care to teach skills and provide support necessary to direct patients toward long-term recovery.

-The programs follow a step-down approach where patients are able to build on their skills and successes in sobriety:
+The programs follow a step-down approach where patients are able to build on their skills and successes in sobriety.
+A majority of our services are offered via telehealth.

 Day Outpatient Programs